ploetz-zeller/symbio-documentation/docs/admin/administration/user-management/users.md

 ### Consolidate users

-Users can be consolidated via the consolidate button:
+Users can be consolidated if there are redundancies.

+To start consolidation, please select the target user and click the consolidate button of the toolbar.

 ![screen](../media/consolidate.png)

-In the dialog which then appears, please choose the elements you want to consolidate with the master element and click OK.
+In the following dialogue please choose all source users you wish to consolidate with the target and click OK.
+You will be prompted with a confirmation dialog showing information about your selected elements before the actual consolidation will be performed.
+By clicking OK, the consolidation is executed, clicking on “Cancel” leads you back to the source selection dialog.

 The process of consolidating users cannot be reversed.